arthurrichards77/starling_simhost_fenswood/README.md

-#Starling Simhost Fenswood
+# Starling Simhost Fenswood

 This is _temporary_ to develop functionality to wrap into either the main Fenswood scenario image or into the new controller example template.

-Created new intermediate image with the Fenswood stuff added to the image rather than mounted as a volume.
+Created new intermediate image with the Fenswood stuff added to the Gazebo simhost image rather than mounted as a volume.
 Goal is to avoid need for student users to download the Fenswood model source material.

 Also used this as a platform to experiment with "manual" driving of the simulator using ROS2 command line utilities.